demisto/content/Packs/F5/Integrations/F5_ASM/README.md

 | insecure | Trust any certificate \(not secure\) | False |
 | proxy | Use system proxy settings | False |

-4. Click **Test** to validate the URLs, token, and connection.
 ## Commands
-You can execute these commands from the Cortex XSOAR CLI, as part of an automation, or in a playbook.
+You can execute these commands from the CLI, as part of an automation, or in a playbook.
 After you successfully execute a command, a DBot message appears in the War Room with the command details.
 ### f5-asm-policy-list
 ***